A Taste Of HoneyTuesday 9 October 2018 - Saturday 13 October 2018

 Tickets from £16, Group bookings: £14 and 1 in 20 go free

-After a fantastic repertory Shakespeare double-bill in April, award-winning Daniel Taylor Productions return this October with a new production of the hard-hitting and gritty drama A Taste Of Honey that marks 60 years since its premiere.
+After a fantastic repertory Shakespeare double-bill in April, award-winning Daniel Taylor Productions return from this October with a new production of the hard-hitting and gritty drama A Taste Of Honey.

 The play later became a classic of British cinema when it was adapted for the big screen in 1961 starring Rita Tushingham and Dora Bryan.

 Set in Salford in the 1950’s, the plot centres around 17-year-old Jo who is desperate to break free from her vulgar, wayward and man hunting mother, Helen.
 Resilient and feisty, Jo’s instinct for survival and happiness leads her to a taste of honey when she falls in love with Jimmy, a black sailor on shore leave.